nevemlaci/GregTech-Modern/docs/content/Gameplay/Steam/Steam-Generation.md

 ## Large Boilers

 Large boilers allow you to create massive amount of steam in the blink of an eye.
 A boiler can be constructed of many different GT materials, that will allow for different steam generation rates (_consult the table below_).

+!!! warning
+    Large Boilers are currently bugged and they don't produce the correct amount of Steam while burning the same amount of fuel!

 ## Base Generation Rates